google/skia/site/docs/dev/design/uni_characterize.md

 - Minimize # calls needed for a block of text
 - Homogenous arrays rather than sequence of objects

-Given this, implementations are encourged to use **Uint32Array** typed array buffer for the result.
+Given this, implementations are encouraged to use **Uint32Array** typed array buffer for the result.

 ```WebIDL
 //  Bulk call to characterize the code-points in a string.